ibm-cloud-docs/vpc/vpc_image_from_volume.md

 The custom image you create is regional, inherited from the boot volume.
 All custom images are private to the account in which they are created and labeled as _custom_.
 The image is a full copy of the volume.
 It has the same capacity and contains identical data.
 The image also inherits the [encryption type](#ifv-encryption).
 If the volume used provider-managed encryption, you can specify customer-managed and provide your own root keys.
 If the original volume already used customer-managed encryption, the image inherits the root key, which you can change and use another key.

 Images from a volume have a lifecycle independent from the original volume.
 You can update the image and delete it as needed.
-You can share a custom image in your account and to other accounts and copy the image to a different region.
 Finally, you can use the custom image from a volume to create a new instance.

 ### Image from volume features
 {: #vpc-ifv-features}